8 ways to exercise your dog indoors - BC SPCA

 Find a BC SPCA location in your area:

-8 ways to exercise your dog indoors
+8 fun ways to keep your dog active indoors

 A Husky plays with a toy at home

-1. Keep Away
+1. Keep away

-2. Stair Ball Toss
+2. Stair ball toss

 Running up and down the stairs gives your dog a good cardio and muscle workout and the elevation will help tire her out.
 Stand either at the top or bottom of the stairs and toss a ball for her to fetch and bring back to you.
 Or, if you are feeling energetic, make it a team sport and run up and down the stairs with her!